Graham Layton

 Lieutenant-Colonel Gordon Graham Layton (18 May 1917 – 7 March 1999) was a British Pakistani Army officer, businessperson, and philanthropist.

 As a businessman, he co-founded MacDonald Layton Company, one of the most prominent construction companies in Pakistan.
 The company started as a boat-building business, at West Wharf Yard in Karachi.
 They soon expanded the business into house building and construction under the name of McDonald, Layton & Company (MLC).

 As a philanthropist, who Layton co-founded the Layton Rahmatulla Benevolent Trust, which went on to become the largest non-governmental organisation working to fight blindness in Pakistan.

 Early life and career

 Layton was born on 18 May 1917 and was brought up in North London.
 He was educated at Wellingborough School, in Northamptonshire.

-He was commissioned from an officer cadet into the Royal Engineers as a second lieutenant on the 21st September 1941.
+He was commissioned from an officer cadet into the Royal Engineers as a second lieutenant on 21 September 1941.